 How to Serve Instant Pot Spaghetti Squash

-At its simplest, you can scoop the spaghetti squash strands out of the squash halves into a bowl, and simply season them with some salt, pepper, nutmeg, and olive oil or butter if desired.
+At its simplest, you can scoop the spaghetti squash strands out of the squash halves into a bowl, and simply season them with some salt and pepper, nutmeg, and olive oil or butter if desired.
 This combination is great as a side dish on a Thanksgiving table or just a regular meal alongside roasted chicken.

 Another way of serving spaghetti squash would be on a plate and dolloped with pasta sauce, like Bolognese, pesto, marinara, or even peanut sauce for an Asian spin.
 You can also add the shredded squash to casseroles, replace traditional potatoes with the squash for latkes, or bake it with cheese for a gratin.
 The possibilities are endless when you have a food as good as this!